-If you already have a trip planned to Vietnam or thinking about heading there, this short list of tips could be a helpful start to getting yourself all set.
+If you already have a trip planned to Vietnam or if you are thinking about heading there, this short list of tips could be a helpful start to getting yourself all set.
 These 10 Vietnam travel tips are just some questions and general facts that I learned when planning and taking my trip to Vietnam.
-If you have any questions or comments feel free to add them in at the end of the post below.
-For plenty of more Vietnam info check out the Vietnam itineraries and guides portion of the site.

 Tip #1: Getting Into Vietnam – Visa Requirement